 Why Is Culinary Education So Important?

-This core education will lay the foundation for everything else that a chef will learn over the course of his or her career.
+This core education will lay the foundation for everything else that a chef will learn.
 With this base of knowledge, chefs can begin to experiment with different culinary techniques to create their own signature style.
 One way to get the attention of a Michelin inspector is to create unique dishes they can only find at your restaurant.

 Get Your Culinary Education at the Culinary Institute of Virginia